“A lovely out-and-back route leading to the beautiful Sturtevant Falls.

 Sturtevant Falls is a lovely run.
 The early part is a bit exposed, but once you get to the creek you'll be surrounded by trees.
-Follow the creek, occasionally crossing it, along a well-groomed trail past cute little cabins until you reach the waterfall.
+Follow the creek, occasionally crossing it, along a well-used path past cute little cabins until you reach the waterfall.

 Need to Know

 This trail is pretty simple.
-You start by going down instead of up, so you will know exactly what you are in for once you are at the falls for the run back.
+You start by going down instead of up, so you'll know exactly what you are in for once you are at the falls for the run back.

-Sturtevant Falls is a waterfall in Santa Anita canyon.
-This trail is popular, as it leads right to the falls, and you are likely to encounter plenty of other enthusiasts on the way.
+Sturtevant Falls is in Santa Anita Canyon and usually accessed from Chantry Flat.
+This trail is popular, and you are likely to encounter plenty of other enthusiasts on the way.

-Eventually you'll reach the Waterfall.
-Along with the dams, the falls are awe inspiring if the water is flowing well.
+goes left and climbs out of the canyon and around the falls.
+On this route, stay in the canyon bottom following the well used path, boulder hopping along the stream to the base of the falls.
+The falls are awe inspiring if the water is flowing well.
 Sometimes during dry seasons it is not as impressive, but still worth seeing nonetheless.
-There is a little pool at the base of it.
-There is nothing to keep you from going into it and under the fall if you want.
+There is a little pool at the base of it and people often play in the water.
+Do not attempt to jump off the rocks into the water.

 This route is very beautiful.
-The only downside is that it can be quite crowded sometimes.
-If you don't mind the the crowd though, you'll have a blast.
+The only downside is that it can be quite crowded.
+If you don't mind the crowds, you'll have a blast.

 Flora & Fauna